SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 **Participants:** We recruited three distinct domain experts representing our target user personas:

-1. **Professional Violinist:** A conservatory student with extensive chamber music experience, representing the "gigging professional" persona who needs rapid arrangements for performance contexts.
+1. **Professional Violinist (P1):** A conservatory student with extensive chamber music experience, representing the "gigging professional" persona who needs rapid arrangements for performance contexts.

-2. **Songwriter/Arranger:** A multi-instrumentalist representing the "gigging/pop" arranger demographic, bringing expertise in contemporary music styles and arrangement workflows.
+2. **Songwriter/Arranger (P2):** A multi-instrumentalist representing the "gigging/pop" arranger demographic, bringing expertise in contemporary music styles and arrangement workflows.

-3. **Music Educator:** An orchestra director with experience in niche genres (Mariachi), representing the educator persona who needs tools that support student learning and diverse repertoire.
+3. **Music Educator (P3):** An orchestra director with experience in niche genres (Mariachi), representing the educator persona who needs tools that support student learning and diverse repertoire.

+*Note: Throughout this report, participants are referenced as P1 (Professional Violinist), P2 (Songwriter/Arranger), and P3 (Music Educator) to maintain anonymity while preserving context.*

 **Two-Phase Protocol:**

 **Phase 1 - Conceptual Walkthrough:** Remote video sessions with live screen-sharing where we demonstrated the system and walked participants through the harmonization process.
 We used a guided interview script covering background, initial impressions, harmony feedback, use cases, ethical concerns, and feature requests.
 This phase focused on understanding the conceptual value of the tool, gathering co-design input, and building trust through transparency about how the system works.

-**Phase 2 - Self-Guided Exploration:** After the live demo, participants got the deployable app link and project materials to do deep, self-guided usability testing on their own time.
-This structure built trust through the initial walkthrough while letting users explore the tool's creative control and customization features individually, providing more authentic feedback about real-world usage.
-We plan to follow up with participants after they've had time to use the app independently to gather additional insights.
+**Phase 2 - Self-Guided Exploration:** After the live demo, participants received the deployable app link and were encouraged to freely explore the tool on their own time without specific prompts or tasks.
+We intentionally didn't give them a checklist or structured tasks—just the app and the freedom to use it however they wanted.
+This unstructured approach lets us see how people actually use the tool when no one's watching, revealing natural workflows and unexpected use cases.
+The initial walkthrough built trust and familiarity, while the free exploration phase captured authentic feedback about real-world usage patterns.
+We plan to follow up with participants after they've had time to use the app independently to gather additional insights from their unguided experience.

 **Data Collection:** Sessions were recorded and transcribed for thematic analysis, focusing on perceived value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2024; Newman et al., 2023).
 The two-phase approach captured both immediate reactions during the walkthrough and more considered feedback from independent exploration.